fluree/docs.flur.ee/src/content/docs/examples/cryptocurrency.md

 In the following transaction, cryptoMan will attempt to add balance to his OWN wallet.
 The transaction should fail with the error message, "You can only add to others balances, and only subtract from your own balance."

-If you are using the user interace, the error message will appear in the "Results" editor.
+If you are using the user interface, the error message will appear in the "Results" editor.
 If you're not using the user interface, remember that a request to `/command` will only return `_tx/id`, and you need to query `{ "select": ["*"],"from": ["_tx/id", TRANSACTION ID HERE ] }` in order to see the error.

 The private key for cryptoMan is `745f3040cbfba59ba158fc4ab295d95eb4596666c4c275380491ac658cf8b60c`.
 His `_auth/id` is `TfDao2xAPN1ewfoZY6BJS16NfwZ2QYJ2cF2`.